 Liam and his mom adopt a shelter dog with behavior issues, believing in the power of love and training.
 Join Liam in this heartwarming series for K-3 readers.

-Marvel's Indigenous talent tell stories of Native American characters like Echo, Dani Moonstar, Snowguard, American Eagle, and more in this diverse collection.
+Marvel showcases Native American and Indigenous talent in stories exploring the rich heritage of its characters.
+Featuring Echo, Dani Moonstar, Snowguard, American Eagle, and more heroes in action-packed tales.

 Join Mel and Ray on a road trip full of adventure, danger, and mystery as they help Great-grandfather Bat prepare for the legendary Great Ball Game in this modern folklore tale.
 An unmissable game awaits!